AvalonSemiconductors/gfmpw1-multi/docs/source/tholin_riscv.rst

 When enabled in ``IEN``, Timer 1 will generate this interrupt every time it reaches ``TTOP1`` and resets to 0.

 The interrupt must be cleared by writing a zero to address ``FFFFFF44h``.

+*Update:** when this interrupt is enabled and Timer 1 has a prescaler setting of >1, the interrupt request will immediately be re-triggered after the beginning of the interrupt service routine, due to the timer value still not having been changed from the one equaling TOP.
+To work around this, clear the timer value to 0 in the interrupt handler **before** writing zero to ``FFFFFF44h``.

 UART Interrupt
 --------------